chenxiangyi10/MutiviewAttention/README.md

 ## Overview

-MultiviewAttention is a research project that implements attention mechanisms for multiview attention for surgical instruments recognition.
+MultiviewAttention is a research project that implements multiview attention for surgical instruments recognition.
 This repository will contain the official implementation of our approach along with the datasets used in our experiments.

 ## Current Status